rubensayshi/xlspaceship/NOTES.md

 Currently it contains some code to use deterministic random values because that makes debugging and testing a lot easier, for a real game it would ofcourse be important that the random numbers are secure, for which we'd need to switch to use the `crypto/rand` package.

-Looking over it now I think it would have been better to simply implement a grid with coords and "place" the ships, hits and misses on them instead of tracking them seperately, I haven't gotten around to doing that but with the test coverage in place it shouldn't be too hard to refactor that without breaking anything.
+Initially we were storing, spaceships, hits and misses each seperately so we wouldn't have to store data for empty and untouched cells, however looking back at the code that was resulting in a bunch of inefficient for loops so after all test coverage was in place I refactored it to store each cell in a grid instead.

 #### `pkg/ssclient`